viralogic/py-enumerable/docs/union.md

 `union(enumerable, key=lambda x: x)`

 Returns `Enumerable` that is a union between two `Enumerable` collections.
 Note that the key selector `lambda` function needs to map to comparable values in both `Enumerable` collections.
-This is an executing function.
+This is not an executing function.

 **Parameters**